bkhabs/diem-bof/diem-charter.md

 # Program of Work

-Documents produced by the working group will address one or more of the following topics.
+Documents produced by the working group will address the following topics.

  1. Identification of representative use cases embracing the range of potential needs.
  2. Collection and analysis of requirements.